Kabelo Seakanyeng

-Kabelo Seakanyeng (born 25 June 1993) is a Motswana footballer who plays as a midfielder for Olympique Club de Khouribga.
+Kabelo Seakanyeng (born 25 June 1993) is a Motswana professional footballer who plays as a left winger for Olympique Club de Khouribga.

 Club career

-Seakanyeng was named the best player of the 2013–14 Botswana Premier League.
+Seakanyeng was named the best player of the 2013–14 Botswana Premier League, while playing for Botswana Defence Force.He is currently playing for Mahgreb Fes in Morocco Botola.Scored six goals and assisted five times in the 2024/25 season.

 International career

 Seakanyeng scored goals in Botswana's first two group stage matches at the 2018 COSAFA Cup.